cakephp/docs/en/tutorials-and-examples/cms/authentication.rst

 This is also a good time to talk about the model layer in CakePHP.
-In CakePHP, we use different classes to operate on collections of records and single records. object into different classes.
+In CakePHP, we use different classes to operate on collections of records and single records.
 Methods that operate on the collection of entities are put in the ``Table`` class, while features belonging to a single record are put on the ``Entity`` class.

 For example, password hashing is done on the individual record, so we'll implement this behavior on the entity object.
 Because we want to hash the